Mid-Autumn Festival: Taiwan

-In Taiwan, and its outlying islands Penghu, Kinmen, and Matsu, the Mid-Autumn Festival is a public holiday.
-Outdoor barbecues have become a popular affair for friends and family to gather and enjoy each other's company.
+In Taiwan, the Mid-Autumn Festival is a public holiday.
+Outdoor barbecues (烤肉 (烤肉)) have become a popular affair for friends and family to gather and enjoy each other's company.
 Children also make and wear hats made of pomelo rinds.
 It is believed Chang'e, the lady in the moon, will notice children with her favorite fruit and bestow good fortune upon them.